-If your child is on medication prescribed by a doctor, you are required to inform the Director or designee.
-The Director or designee will delegate the medication to one teacher in your child's room.
-The teacher is the only person who will administer the medication.
+If your child is ill, please inform the teachers if prescription medication is required and complete the necessary forms.
+The staff at the school cannot administer over-the-counter medication.
+If your child is on medication prescribed by a doctor, a staff is required to inform the Manager or DS.
+The Manager or DS will delegate the medication to the teachers in your child's room.
+The teachers, Manager or DS are the only staff who will administer the medication.
 You will be required to fill out a Permission to Give Medication form, indicating the dosage and time it is to be given.
-The parent must sign this form.
+The parent/guardian must complete and sign this form.

-A drug or medication that is to be administered to a child must be in the original container as supplied by a pharmacist.
+A drug or medication that is to be administered to a child must be in the original container as supplied by a pharmacist, with the prescription label.
 Please note: Health Canada has advised not to administer over-the-counter cough and cold medication.